tedin7/Company-Env-Classificator/README.md

 ### Model Interpretation

-To ensure the model's trustworthiness and transparency, SHAP values were computed.
+To ensure the model's trustworthiness and transparency, i used LIME.
 This step is crucial as it helps interpret the model's predictions, providing insights into how each feature influences the outcome.
 Such interpretability is vital for validating that the model's decisions are both reasonable and justifiable.

 ### Implementation Details